 In software engineering, you need to think big but start small.
 Yes, you need to have a master plan (what to deliver by when - the release roadmap), but you should follow a detailed plan (daily/weekly/sprint objectives).
 Therefore, you should not create detailed plans for more than a sprint (2 weeks) following a release roadmap.

-To be just-in-time when analyzing requirements, you need to divide it into phases:
+To be just-in-time when analyzing requirements, you need to divide them into phases:

 - Initial Analysis: At this stage, you need to collect, understand, and define the requirements (learn more from step 1 in “Software Engineering Effective Techniques - How to Analyze Software Requirements”).